ayabong-a/ayabong-a/README.md

 Welcome to my GitHub profile!
 I'm a full stack developer.

 ## 🚀 About Me
-- 🌱 Currently solidifying my problem-solving skills by taking on the Euler Project challenges on FreeCodeCamp.
 - 🛠️ Exploring AI — I am looking into incorporating AI into my future projects.
 - 💬 Ask me about **JavaScript, Node.js, teamwork**